getml/getml.com/src/docs/preprocessing/preprocessing.md

 | 52     | lazy  |
 | 52     | dog   |

 As text fields now present another relation, getML's feature learning algorithms are able to learn structural logic from text fields' contents by applying aggregations over the resulting bag of words itself (`COUNT WHERE words IN ('quick', 'jumps')`).
-Further, by utilizing [mappings][preprocessing_mappings], any aggregation applicable to a (mapped) categorical column can be applied to bag-of-words mappings as well.
+Further, by utilizing [mappings][preprocessing-mappings], any aggregation applicable to a (mapped) categorical column can be applied to bag-of-words mappings as well.

 Note that the splitting of text fields can be computationally expensive.
 If performance suffers too much, you may resort to the default behavior by removing the [`TextFieldSplitter`](getml/preprocessors/TextFieldSplitter) from your [`Pipeline`](getml/pipeline/Pipeline).